Polyphone has been designed to support translations in order to increase the accessibility. Everyone can help in this process.

 Unzip the translation package you just downloaded.
 You will find a .ts file polyphone_XX.ts, XX being related to your language.
 With Qt Linguist, open polyphone_XX.ts and you will be able to start the translation.

 Each item in each context needs to be translated.
 All you have to do is to review each element one by one and fill your translation.
 Three cases may appear depending on your confidence level.

 - If you don't know how to translate don't hesitate to skip the element.
 This is not an issue: other people can complete it.

-A translation needs attention.
+A translation needs attention (in a world where everything is being made for soliciting it).
 Please take care of:

 - the punctuation,